mozilla/global-sprint/_articles/site-hosts/checklist.md

 * Blog, post, and/or tweet about the event.
 Include the registration link for your site's registration page.
 We've written lots of [social media posts for you to use here!](https://public.etherpad-mozilla.org/p/globalsprint-what-to-tweet)
 * Send email invites to any list-servs you belong to, forward to campus or student groups, local meet-up groups.
 Also invite to specific people you think might be interested.
 [A template email for you to remix is here.](https://public.etherpad-mozilla.org/p/globalsprint-email-template)
 * Print signage or flyers to (links to updated materials coming very soon!)
-* If you are providing food (OPTIONAL) plan what you will bring, and where you will get it.
+* (OPTIONAL) If you are providing food, plan what you will bring, and where you will get it.

 ### What to do one week before the Sprint